-Where to Get the Posters - Anyone can download camera-ready versions of the posters from FAP's website.
-This includes printing information to give to your local print shop, with artwork for this Poster Guidance that describes the posters and give suggestions for using them.
-Be sure to print copies of this Poster Guidance to give to anyone who uses and receives the posters so they can explain what the posters are and ways to use them with families, caregivers, spiritual leaders and others.
+Where to Get the Posters - Anyone can download camera-ready versions of the posters from FAP's website with printing information to print the posters locally, including this guidance that describes the posters and gives suggestions for using them.

-Languages - The posters are currently available in English, Spanish, 8 Asian languages and this version for American Indian communities.
+Languages - The posters are currently available in English & Spanish.
+Other languages will be added as additional funds are raised.

-Poster Sizes - FAP's basic poster size is 24" x 36" to be easily seen in a waiting room, hallway, clinic exam rooms, library or training space.
+Poster Sizes - FAP's basic poster size is 24" x 36" to be easily seen in a waiting room, hallway, clinical exam room, library or training space.
 Other print sizes include: 18" x 24," 11" x 17," and 8.5" x 11" to use as a handout, for families to hang on a refrigerator, for home use and at activities and events.

 Using the Posters - The posters are meant to be used everywhere.
-This includes: Clinics; schools; family service agencies; primary care & behavioral health services; prevention programs; child abuse programs; suicide prevention services; early childhood programs; child welfare, juvenile justice, homeless, residential schools and other programs; college counseling centers; community centers; libraries and community centers.
+This includes: Clinics; schools; family service agencies; primary care & behavioral health services; prevention programs; child abuse programs; suicide prevention services; early childhood programs; child welfare, juvenile justice, homeless, residential and other out-of-home programs; college counseling centers; community centers; recreation centers; libraries and congregations.

-- Schools school provider services (counselors, family advocates, therapists, nurses, social workers); school health clinics; school events and health fairs on a family table with LGBTQ-2S resources; for use in hallways; locker rooms; and to share in cultural clubs. - Clinical Services exam and treatment rooms; waiting rooms; for use in assessment, counseling and education with LGBTQ-2S young people and families; home visits; family therapy; on Health TV media; to teach children and youth about what acceptance and rejection look and feel like; for use in assessment to identify family reactions and the impact these behaviors have on LGBTQ-2S and gender diverse children and youth; in school-based services and college counseling centers. - Personal & Home Use give them to youth and families to use at home; hang in family spaces to review and routinely assess family growth and change and talk about how these behaviors affect communication, connectedness and relationships; give to extended family members and cultural leaders. - Spiritual & Faith-Based Groups use in educational spaces and events; share with spiritual/religious leaders, pastoral care providers and congregation members. - Community Events use as handouts at events and conferences, youth camps and to share in public spaces. - Training use in trainings for agency staff, families, caregivers and providers in all settings, including professional training and student trainees, in continuing education and with family and youth advocates.
+- Schools school provider services (counselors, parent advocates, psychologists, nurses, social workers); school health clinics; back to school nights and health fairs on a parent table with LGBTQ resources; for use in hallways; locker rooms; to share in diversity clubs and GSAs - Clinical Services exam and treatment rooms; waiting rooms; for use in assessment, counseling and psychoeducation with LGBTQ young people and families; home visits; family therapy; to teach children and youth about what acceptance and rejection look and feel like; for use in assessment to identify family reactions and the impact these behaviors have on LGBTQ and gender diverse children and youth; in school-based services and college counseling centers - Personal & Home Use give them to youth and families to use at home; hang in family spaces to review and routinely assess family growth and change and talk about how these behaviors affect communication, connectedness and relationships; give to extended family members and cultural leaders - Congregations & Faith-Based Groups use in educational spaces and events; share with religious leaders, pastoral care providers and congregation members - Community Events use as handouts at events and conferences and share in public spaces - Training use in trainings for agency staff, families, caregivers and providers in all settings, including professional training and student trainees, in continuing education and with parent and youth advocates

-Information & Follow Up - If you have received the poster from someone else, and want to help us learn how the posters are used and the impact they have with LGBTQ-2S and gender diverse children, youth and families - or for more information - please contact us at: fap@sfsu.edu
+Information & Follow Up - If you have received the poster from someone else, and want to participate in our evaluation to help us learn how the posters are used and the impact they have with LGBTQ and gender diverse children, youth and families - or for more information - please contact us at: fap@sfsu.edu